STEP 1: Get a CDL

 - DAT Fuel Card – Save on fuel costs at more than 1,900 truck stops nationwide.

 - Freight Factoring – This financing tool allows you to increase cash flow without the use of debt.
-DAT has partnered with Triumph Business Capital to provide this service.
+DAT has partnered with OTR Solutions to provide this service.

 - Drug Testing – Get fast and reliable drug testing, plus experts to navigate the complicated regulatory system and help you maintain a safe, compliant business.